European shares climb to 4-week highs as financial stocks rally

 * French group SEB rises after WMF acquisition

 * Concerns remain over possible future U.S rate hikes (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
-Adds closing prices)
+Adds details, updates prices)

 By Sudip Kar-Gupta and Danilo Masoni